Kirishitan Sites in Tokyo

 Reopening the nation

-For nearly 240 years Japan remained locked and isolated.
-Foreign missionaries were barred from entering, and all contact with western nations was prohibited with the exception of an offshore Dutch factory at Dejima in Nagasaki.
+Japan continued in its locked and isolated state (sakoku) for nearly a century and a half after the death of Giovanni Battista Sidotti.
+All contact with western nations was prohibited with the exception of an offshore Dutch factory at Dejima in Nagasaki.
 Attempts by various nations to establish trade relations with Japan were repeatedly repelled -- sometimes with force.

-On July 8, 1853, four United States Navy warships (the famous Black Ships) under the command of Commodore Matthew Perry arrived at Uraga harbor near the mouth of Tokyo Bay with a letter from President Millard Fillmore requesting a trade agreement between Japan and the United States.
+On July 8, 1853, four United States Navy warships (the famous Black Ships) under the command of Commodore Matthew Perry arrived at Uraga harbor near the mouth of Tokyo Bay with a letter from the President of the United States Millard Fillmore requesting a trade agreement between Japan and the U.S.A.

 The Tokugawa government refused to allow Perry's ships to sail further into the harbor which lead to Edo, and surrounded him with Japanese boats.
 Perry responded by shelling a few buildings on the harbor which caused great explosions and much destruction.

-When Commodore Perry returned to Japan seven months later, he had twice as many ships with him, and rather than try to engage him in battle, the Tokugawa government signed a treaty with the United States granting all their demands.
+But when Commodore Perry returned to Japan seven months later, he had twice as many ships with him.
+So rather than try to engage him in battle, the Tokugawa government signed a treaty with the United States granting all their demands.

 Other western nations quickly followed in the wake, gaining their own trade agreements with Japan.